About Get Into Teaching

 What we are looking for

-We are looking for high-quality graduates that want to make their degree, knowledge and skills really count and use your creativity to bring your subject to life.
-You’ll be committed to ensuring all pupils have the chance to fulfil their potential in a subject that can change their lives for the better.
+We are looking for high-quality, passionate graduates that want to make their degree, knowledge and skills really count, using your creativity to bring your subject to life.
+You’ll be committed to ensuring that all pupils have the chance to fulfil their potential in a subject that can change their lives for the better.

 teaching and education